nellicus/upclick-gcp/README.md

 ```

-Once that's done you can go ahead with below steps.
+Once that's done, you will have these JSON payloads pushed into your topic once a minute, so you can go ahead with below steps to actually deploy the function.

-You will want to make sure you're correctly set up with GCP CLI access using `gcloud info`, this will print all the info related to your gcloud configuration including gcp-project in use.

 In order to deploy to all regions (`gcloud functions` doesn't yet allow deploying to multiple regions in one go), we use a little bash script [](./commands/deploy-all-regions.sh) to help ourselves, feeding the $gcp_region value to the `yarn deploy` script.

+Below the function execution output... truncated after the second region instance starts to be deployed:

 ```
 ./commands/deploy-all-regions.sh